kiamygomes/osdp-team6/CONTRIBUTING.md

-# CONTRIBUTING.md
+# Contributing to Mail Client Service

 ## Architecture Overview
 ### Components

-The repository is a `uv` workspace with these primary parts:
+The repository consists of several Python packages organized in a modular architecture:

-- `src/mail_client_api/` — abstract contract for a mail client (the interface).
+- `src/mail_client_api/` — Abstract contract for a mail client (the interface)
-- `src/gmail_client_impl/` — concrete Gmail implementation of that contract.
+- `src/gmail_client_impl/` — Concrete Gmail implementation of that contract
+- `src/mail_client_adapter/` — Adapter layer for mail client implementations
+- `src/mail_client_service/` — FastAPI service exposing the mail client functionality
+- `src/mail_client_service_client/` — Generated API client for the service
-- `main.py` — small demo entrypoint (handy for local auth / smoke runs).
+- `main.py` — Demo entrypoint for local testing
-- `tests/` — integration & end-to-end tests (pytest + markers).
+- `tests/` — Integration & end-to-end tests (pytest + markers)
-- `docs/` — MkDocs docs sources.
+- `docs/` — MkDocs documentation sources

 At runtime, code depends on the interface (`mail_client_api.Client`), not the implementation.
 The Gmail implementation is swappable (e.g., with a mock or a future provider).